 Starting at the back of the tent, insert the toggles into the hoops at the bottom and then work your way up the inside of the tent until all the toggles are attached.

 Your tent is now ready for you to set up your sleeping mat and sleeping bag.

-Your D of E tent may be slightly different from the Vango Mirage 300.
-The steps will be very similar to this but read the instructions for your tent.
-Instructions are usually printed and attached to the tent’s bag.
+Your D of E tent may differ slightly from the Vango Mirage 300.
+The steps will be very similar to this, but read the instructions for your tent.
+Instructions are usually printed and attached to the tent's bag.